 5. Shade (2003)

 Set in the world of poker cheaters and martini bars in Vegas, Shade tells the story of Tiffany, Charlie, and Venom – con-artists who have grown tired of performing the same old crimes.
 The group finds a way to cheat Dean “The Dean” Stevens – a popular cardsharp.
 But if they want to compete against The Dean, they have to get enough money to buy a seat first.

 4. Casino Royale (2006)

 Not the typical poker movie, but worth the watch nevertheless.
 Agent 007 sets off on his first mission after being granted a license to kill.
-In the movie, the agent has to defeat criminals in a high-stake poker game in Montenegro casino.
+In the movie, the agent has to defeat criminals in a high-stakes poker game in a Montenegro casino.

 3. The Cincinnati Kid (1965)

 The movie tells the story of a fresh poker player coming from New Orleans to fight the best poker player in America, known simply as “the Man”.
 After dominating the tables for years, the Man finally has someone as good as himself to fight him.